 If you’re planning any offshore travel out of the western hemisphere this summer, take a good look at your World Atlas and be prepared to prune down your choices.
 We’re living in dangerous times, but that doesn’t mean you should cut yourself off from civilization and content yourself with backyard barbecues.
+If you take common-sense precautions you can still enjoy your travel!

 At various times over the past four years we have advised international travellers to be vigilant and prepared for the unexpected, no matter where they are headed.
 We have gathered the key articles into sequential order so you can review them all, and perhaps find some answers to apply to your own travel plans.